manishshettym/cs294-segglog/main.md

 ### Motivation: SymEx for Program Repair

 Popular research in automated program repair uses symbolic execution and testing.
-Nguyen et al. (2013) [^semfix] proposed **SemFix**, where the authors reformulated the requirement on the repaired code to pass a given set of tests as a constraint. **SemFix** generates repair constraints via controlled symbolic execution [^symex-select] of the program.
+Nguyen et al. (2013) [^semfix][^angelix] proposed **SemFix**, where the authors reformulated the requirement on the repaired code to pass a given set of tests as a constraint. **SemFix** generates repair constraints via controlled symbolic execution [^symex-select] of the program.
 Such a constraint is then solved by iterating over a space of repair expressions.
 Here, the key idea is in modeling the problem: abstract a given program by injecting symbols and executing the program symbolically to infer repair constraints.
 Solving these constraints results in potential repairs.

 Liu et al. (2023) [^liu2023program] extend this idea to Datalog.
 They introduce the notion of **Symbolic Execution of Datalog** (SEDL) that determines how a change to the EDB affects the output of a given query, the details of which are described next.